Critical Factors in Outbound Lead Generation Success, Part 1: Agents

 By: Marilyn Soares

 Editor’s note: This post is the first of a 3-part series addressing factors that contribute to outbound lead generation and customer acquisition success.
-We plan to publish parts 2-3 monthly.
+We plan to publish parts 2 and 3 monthly.

 Companies choose to outsource their lead generation and customer acquisition programs for a variety of reasons.